Yosuamuliawan19/sentencepiece-go/README.md

 This is a simple SentencePiece-style subword tokenization implementation in Go.
 It trains a unigram-based model from a given corpus and encodes text into integer token IDs, handling unknown words <unk>.

+SentencePiece is an unsupervised text tokenizer and detokenizer primarily used for subword segmentation.
+Unlike traditional word-based tokenizers, SentencePiece treats text as a raw byte stream, allowing it to handle different languages, character sets, and scripts without requiring spaces as word delimiters.

+It is widely used in natural language processing (NLP) tasks to create more efficient tokenization strategies, especially for training large language models (LLMs).
+Many state-of-the-art large language models (LLMs) and NLP architectures use SentencePiece for tokenization, including:

+Google’s Models:

+- Gemma – Google’s lightweight open-weight LLM, inspired by Gemini, uses SentencePiece for tokenization.
+- T5 (Text-to-Text Transfer Transformer) – Uses SentencePiece for text preprocessing.
+- ALBERT (Google’s Efficient BERT variant)

+OpenAI & Meta Models:

+- Llama (Meta’s LLM) – Uses SentencePiece to handle multilingual text efficiently.

+Other Models & Frameworks:

+- MarianMT (Multilingual Machine Translation by Microsoft)
+- XLM-R (Cross-lingual Language Model by Facebook/Meta)

 ## Features

 - Train a unigram-based vocabulary from a text corpus